Design and optimization of neural networks for multifidelity cosmological emulation

 A summary comparison of the LOO errors of the emulators built with different approaches is shown in Fig.~\ref{fig:all-in-one}, with both the overall mean error and the worst-case error shown.
 The error of \texttt{Mid} is lower than that of \texttt{Arch-0} and \texttt{PCA-0}, indicating both the modified 2-step architecture and the local PCA strategy are effective in improving the performance of the emulator, while the 2-step architecture leads to a larger improvement than the local PCA data compression strategy.
-While the aforementioned techniques improve the overall mean error, the worst-case error is still high.
-A substantial reduction in the worst-case error is seen when implementing a 2-phase training strategy, \texttt{NNL-1}, which allows a large number of local minima to be explored efficiently. \texttt{NNL-0+} also shows an improvement over \texttt{Mid}, but the improvement is not as significant as that of \texttt{NNL-1}, despite consuming a similar amount of compute time (essentially because \texttt{NNL-0+} tried less random seeds than \texttt{NNL-1}). \texttt{Optimal} achieves slightly lower errors than \texttt{NNL-1}, attributed to hyperparameter fine-tuning.\footnote{We have checked that simply increasing the number of trials (i.e., $n_\text{trial} > 80$) did not improve the performance, suggesting that it is the hyperparameter fine-tuning which is responsible for the (small) improvement in performance.}
+While the aforementioned techniques improve the overall mean error, the worst-case error is still high.\footnote{We remind the reader that the fold models are trained independently under the standard LOO scheme (i.e., 1-phase training) and they may converge to different local minima.
+The worst case corresponds to a fold model which converges to a poor minimum.} A substantial reduction in the worst-case error is seen when implementing a 2-phase training strategy, \texttt{NNL-1}, which allows a large number of local minima to be explored efficiently. \texttt{NNL-0+} also shows an improvement over \texttt{Mid}, but the improvement is not as significant as that of \texttt{NNL-1}, despite consuming a similar amount of compute time (essentially because \texttt{NNL-0+} tried less random seeds than \texttt{NNL-1}).
+We emphasize that the differences between \texttt{Mid}, \texttt{NNL-0+} and \texttt{NNL-1} arise primarily from the different numbers of random seeds used during training.
+The 2-phase strategy (\texttt{NNL-1}) is designed to improve training efficiency (see also Sec.~\ref{sec:k_fold}), rather than to push the intrinsic accuracy limit of the model, i.e., regular training and cross-validation with $n_\mathrm{seed}=15$ would yield a similar error level to \texttt{NNL-1}, but at a significantly higher computational computational cost.\footnote{We note that, in principle, the 2-phase method could also be applied to the GPs in Ref.~\cite{Yang2025} to shorten training (i.e., hyperparameter optimization in this case) times for LOOCV.} \texttt{Optimal} achieves slightly lower errors than \texttt{NNL-1}, attributed to hyperparameter fine-tuning.\footnote{We have checked that simply increasing the number of trials (i.e., $n_\text{trial} > 80$) did not improve the performance, suggesting that it is the hyperparameter fine-tuning which is responsible for the (small) improvement in performance.}